XiamingG/Term_Project_3253/README.md

 Dataset is from https://www.kaggle.com/utmhikari/doubanmovieshortcomments.

 Douban Movie is a Chinese website that allows Internet users to share their comments and viewpoints about movies.
 Users are able to post short or long comments on movies and give them marks.

+The dataset is more than 25mb, so you need to download by self.

 ### Stopwords
 The library for stop words is from https://github.com/goto456/stopwords Use the "哈工大停用词表.txt"